Britnell/way-js/README.md

-# Framework
+# Way.js

-A reactive web framework combining the best of Alpine.js, Web Components, and Signals.
+A reactive web framework combining the best of Signals, Web Components and HTML.

 ## Installation